TABLE OF CONTENTS

 submitting the app in google play console step 6

-Step 5: After submission, you have to add testers which have got access to download and use the app.
+Step 5: After submission, you have to add testers who have access to download and use the app.

 adding testers in google play console step 1